The last few years have seen important conversations about discrimination brought to the fore - and the workplace is no exception.

 “Hiring diverse talent isn’t enough—it’s the workplace experience that shapes whether people remain and thrive.” - McKinsey

-We mentioned studies showcasing the positive impact of a diverse workforce and inclusive workplace - let’s take a look at some of the key statistics highlighting the benefits of diversity and inclusion at work.
+Now, let’s take a look at some of the statistics proving the business impact of strengthening your diversity and inclusion strategies.

 1. Inclusive companies are 1.7 times more likely to be innovation leaders